 ADS-B is "automatic" in that it requires no pilot or external input.
 It is "dependent" in that it depends on data from the aircraft's navigation system.

 ADS-B information is communicated through the DF17 downlink format.

-For details see Downlink Broadcast
+For details see the online resources in our partner portal: Downlink Broadcast